Stormwater Management Projects

 We help nearby neighborhoods obtain grants that they use to build rain gardens and other “green infrastructure”, to reduce and control stormwater runoff that can severely harm the creek.
 The grants leverage our expertise to make a real impact on the challenging stormwater problem.

-Little Falls Swim Club Permeable Pavers
+Little Falls Swim CluB Conservation Landscaping

-St. Dunstan's Church Stormwater management Plan
+St. Dunstan's Church Stormwater management study

 In 2024, LFWA received a grant to develop a comprehensive stormwater management design for St. Dunstan’s Church to use as a road map for solving stormwater management problems on their campus.
 Design elements include pervious pavers, curb cuts and rain gardens, and impervious surface removal.